Railway Use of Axle Counters Fouling Point Clearance point

-- Interface with permanent way (IRJs, standard rail bonding with pre drilling requirements and S&C bonding configuration)
+- Interface with the permanent way (IRJs, standard rail bonding with pre-drilling requirements, and S&C bonding configuration)

 - Interface with electric traction infrastructure (single or double rail configuration and impedance bond position)

-- Interface with interlocking system (operating times and measures to mitigate against false release of interlocking when there is a significant risk)
+- Interface with the interlocking system (operating times and measures to mitigate against the false release of interlocking when there is a significant risk)

 Design Consideration for choice of train detection

-- The need to detect vehicles on poor rail surface.
+- The need to detect vehicles on poor rail surfaces.

 - The need or otherwise to avoid insulated rail joints.

-- The need to achieve maximum reliability at economic cost.
+- The need to achieve maximum reliability at an economic cost.

-- The need to track circuit through complex S&C.
+- The need to track circuits through complex S&C.

 - The type of sleepers, where ballast resistance is critical.